Folakemi T. Odedina: Education

+Odedina obtained her Bachelor of Science in pharmacy at the Obafemi Awolowo University (OAU), Ile-Ife (formerly known as University of Ife) in 1986.
+She started a doctoral program in Pharmaceutical Sciences at the University of Florida in 1990 and earned her PhD in 1994.
+Her thesis was titled "Implementation of Pharmaceutical Care in Community Practice: Development of a Theoretical Framework for Implementation".

 Career

-Odedina is a professor of Medicine and Pharmacy, at the Department of Radiation Oncology and the Department of Pharmacotherapy & Translational Research of the University of Florida.
+After earning her PhD, Odenina joined West Virginia University as an assistant professor.
+She then served as professor of Medicine and Pharmacy at the Department of Radiation Oncology and the Department of Pharmacotherapy & Translational Research of the University of Florida before accepting a position as the Enterprise Deputy Director, Community Outreach and Engagement at the Mayo Clinic Comprehensive Cancer Center.

 She is also the Program Director of Florida-California Cancer Research, Education and Engagement (CaRE2) Health Equity Center- a National Cancer Institute funded U54 award.

-Odedina scientific works focused on genetic, environmental determinants of prostate cancer disparity.
+Her scientific works focused on genetic, environmental determinants of prostate cancer disparity.
 She also research on understanding the predictor of health disparities among Black men and exploration of behavioural interventions to improve the issues.
 She has led over 30 research projects prostate cancer disparities.
 In 2006, she received the Fulbright Specialists Program to assess cancer data reporting system in Nigeria.
 She conducted the first national cancer research project on cancer data reporting system in Nigeria and was one of the leading authors of the Nigeria's first National Cancer Control Plan (NCCP).

 Odedina has mentored over 300 African scientists.
 She is the Chair of the Research Committee for the African Organisation for Research and Training in Cancer (AORTIC).
 In 2017, she was awarded Carnegie African Diaspora Fellowship to work on prostate cancer risk and the development of oncology clinical trial virtual platforms at the University of Cape Town.

 In an interview with SciDev in 2020, Odedina said that she experienced gender discrimination, when a female professor told her that she would not be able to finish her graduate programme because of marriage and pregnancy during her graduate school.

 She is the principal investigator of Prostate Cancer Transatlantic Consortium (CaPTC), a United States National Institute of Health/National Cancer Institute funded consortium that has over 50 institution members and research sites in Africa, Europe, North America and the Caribbean.